-The innermost layer, deep learning, is a layer which attempts to mimic the human brain using a concept called neural networks.
-One can think of these as being akin to the neurons present in the human brain.
-When these networks have more than three layers the algorithm can be classified to be deep learning.
+The innermost layer, deep learning, is a layer that attempts to mimic the human brain using a concept called neural networks.
+One can think of these as akin to the neurons in the human brain.
+When these networks have more than three layers, the algorithm can be classified as deep learning.
 Deep learning differs from machine learning in how it learns.
-Non-deep machine learning is reliant on human guidance to learn; The deep learning algorithms however are scalable and require far less human intervention.
+Non-deep AI and machine learning rely on human guidance to learn; The deep learning algorithms, however, are scalable and require far less human intervention.

-Artificial intelligence, Machine Learning, and Deep Learning are the trend of the moment.
-With everyone chomping at the bit to get the jump on their competitors by employing AI, it’s no surprise that software testing companies are also getting in on the trend.
+Artificial intelligence, Machine Learning, and Deep Learning are trends.
+With everyone chomping to jump on their competitors by employing AI, it’s no surprise that software testing companies are also getting in on the trend.

-- Self-healing tests: Traditional test automation tools have certain identifiers to define the components of an application.
-When the application is updated or changed in any way these components can also change.
-Due to the fixed definitions given to these elements, the tests which were functioning fine prior to the change, will now fail and provide a false negative result.
-Self-healing tests apply artificial intelligence algorithms to automatically identify unexpected errors due to dynamic properties and recommend a better alternative, or automatically update the script.
-This kind of testing not only stops tests from failing, but it also saves the time which a QA might have had to spend trying to find and fix the issue.
+- Self-healing tests: Traditional test automation tools have specific identifiers to define the components of an application.
+When the application is updated or changed in any way, these components can also change.
+Due to the fixed definitions are given to these elements, the tests functioning fine before the change will now fail and provide a false negative result.
+Self-healing tests apply artificial intelligence algorithms to automatically identify unexpected errors due to dynamic properties and recommend a better alternative or automatically update the script.
+This testing stops tests from failing and saves the time a QA might have spent trying to find and fix the issue.

-- Visual Locators: In AI-based user interface testing, visual locators are now able to find elements, even when their locators have been altered, on a web application by vision.
-This eliminates the need for hard coding with Accessibility IDs or other such locators.
-Furthermore, intelligent automation tools are now able to use OCR and other image recognition techniques to visually map the application and locate visual regressions, or verify elements.
+- Visual Locators: In AI-based user interface testing, visual locators can now find elements, even when their locators have been altered, on a web application by vision.
+This eliminates the need for hard coding with Accessibility IDs or other locators.
+Furthermore, intelligent automation tools can now use OCR and other image recognition techniques to map the application, locate visual regressions, or verify elements.

-- AI Analytics of Test Automation Data: Tests generate copious amounts of data which has to be combed through in order to derive meaning.
-The application of AI to this process greatly increases its efficiency.
-AI algorithms can be used to detect and categorize errors.
-More sophisticated applications of AI algorithms are also able to identify false negatives, and true positives in test cases.
-This can be very helpful and greatly reduce the workload of QAs.
+- AI Analytics of Test Automation Data: Tests generate copious amounts of data that must be combed to derive meaning.
+The application of AI to this process dramatically increases its efficiency.
+AI-powered algorithms can be used to detect and categorize errors.
+More sophisticated applications of AI algorithms can also identify false negatives and true positives in test cases.
+This can be very helpful and significantly reduce the workload of QAs.

 A Case Study to Explore the Potential of AI: Spidering Web Applications with AI

-The automation framework Selenium was originally designed to simply test web applications.
-However one of the more diverse uses of Selenium is web crawling, also known as spidering.
-While faster tools for spidering, such as the scrapy library in python are available, Selenium is best for the more complex applications.
+The automation framework Selenium was initially designed to test web applications.
+However, one of the more diverse uses of Selenium is web crawling, also known as spidering.
+While faster tools for spidering, such as the scrappy library in python, are available, Selenium is best for more complex applications.

-Selenium can be used to spider an application and collect relevant data such as screenshots, and download the HTML of the application with beautifulsoup.
-Following this it can learn from the data collected how the web application should look and function.
+Selenium can be used to spider an application and collect relevant data such as screenshots and download the HTML of the application with beautiful soup.
+It can then learn how the web application should look and function from the data collected.
 An unsupervised learning technique such as anomaly detection could be applied here to find anomalous elements or visual regressions.
-Supervised learning can be employed to do this as well; by providing screenshots and HTML data with labels to a classification algorithm.
+Supervised learning can also be employed by providing screenshots and HTML data with labels to a classification algorithm.

-Once the algorithm is able to successfully identify issues in a test run with the web application.
-It can be deployed on the same web application repeatedly to identify changes or irregularities, flagging them as possible bugs for further manual review.
+Once the algorithm can successfully identify issues in a test run with the web application.
+It can be repeatedly deployed on the same web application to identify changes or irregularities, flagging them as possible bugs for further manual review.

-BrowserStack allows users to perform automation testing on 3000+ devices, browsers and operating systems.
-With Browserstack users can test AI programs like chatbots and perform automated tests using different languages and a variety of frameworks.
+BrowserStack allows users to perform automation testing on 3000+ devices, browsers, and operating systems.
+With Browserstack, users can test AI programs like chatbots and perform automated tests using different languages and frameworks.